What is Leiomyosarcoma?

 - Ultrasound imaging, through which sound waves are used to create a picture of organs, veins, and arteries.

-Angiogram – a test that uses an x-ray to check blood vessels and the flow of blood to detect any blockage or leakage.
-Contrast is used – put into a catheter (thin, flexible tube) to assess the blood vessels.
+- Angiogram uses an x-ray to check blood vessels and the flow of blood to detect any blockage or leakage.
+Contrast is injected through a catheter (thin, flexible tube) to assess the blood vessels.
 This procedure may cause soreness.
 Make sure your doctor goes over this procedure with you.

-The National Cancer Institute (NCI) offers a guide to cancer terminology (of which there are 7,857 cancer terms).
+The National Cancer Institute (NCI) offers a guide to over 8,000 cancer terms.
 The NCI Dictionary is a nice, easy-to-use resource that offers patients and their families assistance in being able to better comprehend medical articles that are read.
 Medical articles contain unfamiliar medical terminology that can be most challenging.
-To find medical/cancer terminology, look up terms in the NCI Dictionary of Cancer Terms below:
+To find medical/cancer terminology, reference the NCI Dictionary of Cancer Terms.